Identification of general insurance contracts for accounting purposes (RMG 112)

 • life insurance contracts (these are outside the scope of AASB 1023).

-Appendix A, paragraph 18(b) of AASB 1023 notes that self-insurance is not a GIC.
+Appendix A, paragraph 18(b) of AASB 1023 notes that self-insurance is not a general insurance contract.

 Self-insurance occurs where a risk that could be covered by an insurance contract is retained.
 Under self-insurance arrangements, there is no insurance contract as there is no agreement to the transfer of an insurance risk to another party.